filipliwinski/Azure-DevOps-Toolbox/README.md

     `.\ApiClientGenerator.ps1`

 5. Wait until the API Clients are generated.
-Once they are ready, configure the `demo.ps1` script with your target API version.
-Just include one of the `.ps1` files from the `ApiClients` folder in line 24 of `demo.ps1`.
+Once they are ready, configure the `demo.ps1` script with your target API version - just include one of the `.ps1` files from the `auto_grnerated/ApiClients` folder in line 5 of `demo.ps1`.
 6. Configure the `demo.ps1` script with your organization name, project name and PAT token.
 7. Now you can include other `.ps1` scripts from the `src/` folder and start managing your Azure DevOps project like a pro.
 Just be aware that there is no prompt before deleting things (and no Undo button or `dryRun` flag).
 Be careful when using `Remove-` commands!
 Run the demo script to see Azure DevOps Toolbox in action: